christianotieno/music-album/README.md

 <!-- Get API access keys -->
 ### Get API access keys

-1. In the `/src/helpers` directory, create a file called `Credentials.js` Here, you will create a data structure that will be used to query the Spotify API
+1. At the root of the app directory, create an `.env` file.
+You have are going to place your Spotify API keys here.
-2. Head over to the `src/.env` file and copy the code there into the newly created file, `src/helpers/Credentials.js`.
+2. Head over to the `.env_example` file and copy the code there into the newly created file, `.env` file.
 3. Now, we need to head over to [Spotify](https://developer.spotify.com/dashboard/login) and get our keys to use here.
 4. In the link provided above, you will need to log in to your Spotify account and create a new app.
 5. Fill in the details, like app name(could be any name) and description.
 Agree to the terms and click create.
 6. If successful, you will get provided with a list of credentials for your app.
-Copy them one by one and paste them into the fields in the `src/helpers/Credentials.js` file.
+Copy them one by one and paste them into the fields in the `.env` file.
 7. Now, we are ready to move to the next section.

 ### Start Development Server